| |

 confess with your mouth the Lord Jesus, and believe in your heart....

+you shall be saved" the scriptures declare.
 The answer that we often hear from these revivals in

 response to this question is "I don’t know how it limits the impartation,